 Where does the UNCW Seahawk Shuttle go?

 The Seahawk Shuttle provides public transportation to the UNCW campus and surrounding area.
-The route is available to anyone.
-Wave operates seven different routes that stop at designated shuttle stops on and around the UNCW campus.
-All shuttle route maps are available on our website.
+The routes are available to anyone.
+Wave operates nine different routes that stop at designated shuttle stops on and around the UNCW campus.
+Click here for a copy of the 2023-2024 shuttle route map.